 - The needs of communities and people in the areas that will be served with a CMF Award and the extent to which the proposed strategy addresses these needs; - The affordable housing, economic development, and financing gaps addressed by their business strategy; - The projected CMF activities and track record; - The role CMF plays in their project financing strategy; - Their strategy for leveraging private capital with a CMF Award; and - Their strategy for leveraging its CMF Award at the Enterprise-Level, through reinvestments, and/or at the Project-Level (as applicable).
 Question 9 (Eligible Activities, Financing Activities, & Proposed Uses)

-- Eligible Activities (9a) Applicants will be restricted in their Assistance Agreement to use the CMF Award for the options selected. - Financing Activities (9b) Activities financed with CMF Award dollars and any Program Income earned during 5-year Investment Period.
+- Eligible Activities (9a) If awarded, as applicable, Recipients may be approved for additional Eligible Activities not previously selected in this question in the Assistance Agreement. - Financing Activities (9b) Activities financed with CMF Award dollars and any Program Income earned during 5-year Investment Period.
 Applicants will not be held to these selections in their Assistance Agreement. - Proposed Uses (9c) The Application will generate the applicable sections, based on the selection of Homeownership, Rental Housing, and/or Economic Development Activities.
-Applicants will not be held to the specific uses indicated in 9c (e.g. Development or Rehabilitation), but will be held to their chosen activity type of Homeownership, Rental Housing, and/or Economic Development Activities in the Assistance Agreement.
+Applicants will not be held to the specific uses indicated in 9c (e.g., Development or Rehabilitation), but will be held to their chosen activity type of Homeownership, Rental Housing, and/or Economic Development Activities in the Assistance Agreement.